-The following discussion of our financial condition and results of operations should be read in conjunction with our Consolidated Financial Statements and the notes thereto, included elsewhere in this annual report, as well as the information presented under "-Item 3.
-Key Information- A. Selected financial data."
+The following discussion of our financial condition and results of operations should be read in conjunction with our Consolidated Financial Statements and the notes thereto as well as the information presented under "Item 3.
+Key Information-A. Selected financial data."

 The following discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those discussed in the forward-looking statements as a result of various factors, including those set forth in "-Item 3.
+Our actual results may differ materially from those discussed in the forward-looking statements as a result of various factors, including those set forth in "Item 3.
 Key Information-D. Risk factors" and "Forward-looking statements."